Prof. Rod Franklin, PhD, is Professor Emeritus of Logistics at Kühne Logistics University (KLU).

-Prof. Rod Franklin, PhD is Full Professor of Logistics and Academic Director of Executive Education at Kühne Logistics University.
-Professor Franklin, an engineer and operations manager by training and experience, received his Doctorate in Management from the Case Western Reserve University in Cleveland, Ohio.
-Professor Franklin has held management positions at Kühne + Nagel, USCO Logistics, ENTEX Information Services, Digital Equipment Corporation, and Cameron Iron Works.
-In addition, he has been a consultant for Booz-Allen & Hamilton, Theodore Barry & Associates and Arthur Young & Co.
-Professor Franklin was also a development engineer for the Saginaw Steering Gear Division of General Motors Corporation.
+He holds a Doctorate in Management from Case Western Reserve University in Cleveland, Ohio.
+Prof. Franklin has held management positions at Kühne + Nagel, USCO Logistics, ENTEX Information Services, Digital Equipment Corporation, and Cameron Iron Works, and has been a consultant for Booz-Allen & Hamilton, Theodore Barry & Associates, and Arthur Young & Co.
+He was also a development engineer for General Motors.

 Up Close & Personal